-God is creator and manager of the universe.
+God is the creator and manager of the universe.
 There is only one living and true God.
-He is all knowing, all powerful, and everywhere.
+He is all-knowing, all-powerful, and everywhere.
 He reveals himself to us as Father, Son, and Holy Spirit who are coequal as one God.

 Genesis 1:1-27; Deuteronomy 6:4; 2 Corinthians 13:14

 Jesus Christ is the perfect representation of the Father in human form, both fully human and fully God.
 He was born of a virgin and lived a sinless life.
 In death, He was the perfect sacrifice for the sins of all people.
 He rose from the dead after three days to represent His power over death!
 A short time later, ascended to Heaven where He reigns.
 It’s only through Jesus that we have salvation, not through anything we do.
 He will return one day and is the only way for people to be reconciled to God.